williamrsandoval-cyber/agentic-ai-workflows/README.md

 ## Note

 These are graduate coursework projects.
-Assignments 3 and 5 began from a course-provided framework; the agent logic, prompts, and workflow design within them are my work.
+Projects 2 and 4 — the Multi-LLM Planning Workflow and the Multi-Agent Customer Service System — began from a course-provided framework; the agent logic, prompts, and workflow design within them are my work.